Universal approximation of credit portfolio losses using Restricted Boltzmann Machines

 Similarly, in Moody's public-firm EDF\textsuperscript{\texttrademark} model the distance-to-default values are first computed using a classical Merton model methodology -- which is well-known to underestimate short-term credit spreads \cite{zhou2001term, hull2000valuing, hull2001valuing} -- and are only subsequently readjusted by calibrating the term structure on an historical database of default frequencies \cite{sun2012public}, in what amounts to a methodological patchwork.

-Another infamous example of blind reliance on parametric assumptions comes from the widespread use of the Gaussian copula model, which is easy to fit -- since linear correlations are sufficient statistics for the Gaussian copula -- and can be used to derive closed-form expressions for the price of some credit derivatives, under additional simplifying assumptions \cite{vasicek2002distribution}.
-Notoriously the one-factor Gaussian copula gained broad acceptance among practitioners and was adopted as the standardized method in the Basel II capital adequacy framework \cite{basel2004basel}.
+A notorious example of over-reliance on parametric assumptions was the widespread use of the single-factor Gaussian copula model, which - under additional simplifying assumptions \cite{vasicek2002distribution} - can be used to derive closed-form expressions for the price of common basket credit derivatives.
+The single-factor Gaussian copula gained broad acceptance among practitioners and was adopted as the standardized method in the Basel II capital adequacy framework \cite{basel2004basel}.
 Perhaps more damagingly, it also became the \emph{de facto} standard model for the pricing of mortgage-backed asset securities, such as CDOs, in the early 2000s \cite{burtschell2005comparative}, up to the 2007-2008 financial crisis.

 This over-reliance on parametric assumptions and lack of model validation in credit risk has been repeatedly shown to result in severe model misspecification across a range of financial applications.
-For instance, in CDO pricing it was pointed out very early that the one-factor Gaussian copula is unable to reproduce the observed market prices for tranches of different seniority, leading to the so called \emph{correlation smile} (see \cite{burtschell2005comparative} for an assessment of the problem for various parametric portfolio models).
-Model misspecification is particularly pernicious in credit risk management, in which the choice of the wrong copula may lead to the underestimation of risk measures and thus adversely impact risk management \cite{gordy2000comparative, embrechts2015quantitative, frey2001copulas}.
+For instance, in CDO pricing it was pointed out very early that the single-factor Gaussian copula is unable to reproduce the observed market prices for tranches of different seniority, leading to the so called \emph{correlation smile} (see \cite{burtschell2005comparative} for an assessment of the problem for various parametric portfolio models).
+Model misspecification is particularly dangerous in credit risk management, in which the wrong choice of copula may lead to inaccurate risk measures and capital requirements \cite{gordy2000comparative, embrechts2015quantitative, frey2001copulas}.